lumrachele/linked-lists-reading-nyc-web-111918/README.md

 // your thinking space has a mustache and no chin.
 ```
-Ok, so essentially, we need to begin at the head and call next equal to the number of times that our index is.
+Ok, so essentially, we need to begin at the head and call `next` a number of times equal to our index argument.

 ```javascript
 let firstNode = ['cameron', 123]